GerritCodeReview/plugins_supermanifest/java/Documentation/about.md

    Setting it true will cause repos that are not accessible to be ignored.

 For the destination branch, you may also specify `*` to copy all branches in the manifest repository.
+In this case the `srcRef` field is not required (it will be ignored if present).
+Specific branches can be excluded with the `exclude` option. `exclude` value is a comma-separated list of fully qualified refs (i.e. with the `refs/heads/` prefix).

 ```
 [superproject "submodules:*"]
    srcRepo = platforms/manifest
    srcPath = manifest.xml
+   exclude = refs/heads/test,refs/heads/ignoreme
 ```

 This plugin bypasses visibility restrictions, so edits to the manifest